Switching to Apache Tomcat

 - If the environment (e.g. the database system, the operating system and so on) that you are running Confluence in has changed, please ensure it still complies with the Confluence System Requirements.

-- Note any customisations that you have made to Confluence, e.g. enabled/installed plugins, modified layouts, custom themes, etc. You will need to reapply these after you have switched to Tomcat.
-You can view the list of customisations in the Reapplying Customisations section below.
+- Note any customizations that you have made to Confluence, e.g. enabled/installed plugins, modified layouts, custom themes, etc. You will need to reapply these after you have switched to Tomcat.
+You can view the list of customizations in the Reapplying Customizations section below.

 - We recommend that you do not run any other applications in your Tomcat application server that is running Confluence, to prevent performance issues.